GStreamer/gstreamer/subprojects/gst-docs/markdown/additional/design/meta.md

 understand, This is particularly important when the metadata describes the data layout in memory (such as strides).

 The `ALLOCATION` query is used to let upstream know what metadata we can support.
+This is appropriate for cases when the absence of the GstMeta yields acceptable default values.
+The case of `GstVideoMeta` is typical for this.
+In this case, in the absence of the meta, the strides/planes/etc are in well-known locations defined by the GstVideoInfo system.

 It is also possible to have a bufferpool add certain metadata to the buffers from the pool.
 This feature is activated by enabling a buffer